DUSTED MAGAZINE

 Review date: Mar.
 31, 2002

 Atlanta is an interesting place, brandishing both the self-reflexive irony of any American city and a certain regional absurdity in matters social and religious.
 Thanks to a brief career in the food-services industry and its corresponding schedule, I was able to enjoy such phenomena in the context of late night public-access television.
 Here, one can enjoy the transmission of a camera fixed on a scene of relative pastoral splendor, like a running brook or the rustling of pine needles.
 The screen is adorned with a digitally produced cross and a quote from the Book of Psalms, all set to the requisite soundtrack of flute and Spanish guitar.
-And while the medium itself is about as imaginative as my reproduction here, there’s a quiet beauty to the visual mechanics of the whole affair: the scene is static, but infused with the movement of specific elements, arriving nowhere, but moving.
+And while the medium itself is about as imaginative as my reproduction here, there’s a quiet beauty to the visual mechanics of the whole affair: The scene is static, but infused with the movement of specific elements, arriving nowhere, but moving.

 If ambient music proves anything on an emotional level, it is the undeniable comfort of repetition, courtesy of one’s present familiarity with the preceding moment.
-Most ambient luminaries, such as Terry Riley and Brian Eno, have proliferated this ethos through singular gestures of epic proportion, whereby entire albums are comprised of a solitary, modulating drone or a series of intertwining synth loops.
+Most ambient luminaries, such as Terry Riley and Brian Eno, have proliferated this ethos through singular gestures of epic proportion, whereby entire albums are comprised of a solitary, modulating drone, or a series of intertwining synth loops.
 By comparison, Stars of the Lid have left their own mark on the genre, finding cohesion in a more incremental manner.
-That one retains such familiarity in a work that drifts constantly from beginning to end speaks to the dexterity of its very conception.
-The Tired Sounds of Stars of the Lid is a record committed to the present experience of its own duration, but moves beyond this moment in the atmosphere it establishes.
+That there is such familiarity in a work that drifts constantly from beginning to end speaks to the dexterity of its very conception.
+The Tired Sounds of Stars of the Lid is a record committed to the present experience of its own duration, but moves beyond this moment with the atmosphere it establishes.

 By Tom Roberts